nordstream3/FOC/production/README.md

 (which is equivalent to: Apply 4% duty cycle to phase no. 1 (index zero) for 10 seconds)

 > If the drive completely shuts down now, or starts blinking.
-Did you remember to turn up the current to around 0.3A?
+Did you remember to turn up the current to around 0.3A (possibly more for very large motors)?

 If you try to turn the motor by hand now, you should feel some mechanical resistance.
 Note down the draw of current during this 10 second period.